zovialpapai/D-BETEL/README.md

 Computer code  to reproduce the numerical results presented in "Robust probabilistic inference via a constrained transport metric" (Chakraborty A., Bhattacharya A., Pati D., 2023+).
 Please reach out in abhisek_chakraborty@tamu.edu for any queries.
-Here, I present a short decription about the scripts in the repository.
+Here, we present a short decription about the scripts in the repository.

 (1) Clustering:
 Find the R scripts to carry out model based clustering  in presence of small perturbation of the data genration mechanism  (a) based on Standard/Fractional Bayesian proccedure (FractionalPost_Clustering.R) and D-BETEL based methodology (DBETEL_Clustering.R).
 This can be utilised to re-produce the results presented in Section 3.1 of the paper.